jermainedilao/jermainedilao/README.md

 - ⚡ Fun fact: I love doing music!
 You can check our tiny youtube channel at [thewanderstudios](https://www.youtube.com/thewanderstudios) ♥️

-- 📖 I also write tech articles on [Medium](https://jermainedilao.medium.com/)
+- 📖 Read my tech articles on [Medium](https://jermainedilao.medium.com/)

 - 👀 You can check more about me at https://jermainedilao.github.io/